Golden hamster: Behavior

 A solitary species, Syrian hamsters are very territorial and intolerant of each other; attacks against each other are commonplace.
 Exceptions do occur, usually when a female and male meet when the female is in heat, but even so, the female may attack the male after mating.
 In captivity, babies are separated from their mother and by sex after four weeks, as they sexually mature at four to five weeks old.
 Same-sex groups of siblings can stay with each other until they are about eight weeks old, at which point they will become territorial and fight with one another, sometimes to the death.
 Infanticide is not uncommon among female golden hamsters.
 In captivity, they may kill and eat healthy young as a result of the pups interacting with humans, as any foreign scent is treated as a threat.
 Females also eat their dead young in the wild.

 Golden hamsters mark their burrows with secretions from special scent glands on their hips called flank glands.
 Male hamsters in particular lick their bodies near the glands, creating damp spots on the fur, then drag their sides along objects to mark their territory.
 Females also use bodily secretions and feces.

+Socialization

+Syrian hamsters acquire learned helplessness when they are bullied a few times by a larger animal.
+They can regain lost confidence if they are not bullied for some time.

+Interactions between male and female Syrian hamsters are influenced by the estrous cycle - in addition, their behavior changes over the course of the four-day cycle.
+Parameters for interactions that have been studied include sniffing, approaching, leaving, and following each other (male/female pair).
+Specific to the male hamster, his response to the female can be measured by mounting behavior, intromission and ejaculation.

+Under semi-natural conditions, the mating behaviors of male and female hamsters were observed over the four days of the estrous cycle.
+When allowed free interaction, females displayed lordosis in their own living area 93% of the time.
+After 60 minutes of copulation, the female would force the male out while she retrieved his food supply and aggressively forced him into the corner farthest away from her nest.

+When a Syrian hamster is introduced to a new hamster in its own cage, it performs a fixed action pattern consisting of a sequence of acts and postures that are agonistic by nature.
+It has been observed from posture that one hamster becomes dominant and the other submissive; it is usually the new hamster that emerges dominant.